AndreasVerhoeven/AveTableBuilder/README.md

 When inheriting from `TableContent` you need to supply `SectionInfoWithRows`s yourself.

+### Preserving data between inits and later modifier methods.

+Occassionally, you want pass data from an init() method to a modifier method.
+However, classes are directly turned into RowInfo/SectionInfo objects.
+This is where storage comes in:

+you can store data with `.store(key:data:)`, which can be retrieved later in RowInfo/SectionInfo callbacks with `Self.retrieve(key:as:)`.
+Data stored will only be available in callbacks.

 #### How does it work?

 Every content modifier essentially adds another configuration handler to a row: new handlers are added at the front.
 When a cell is configured, all its configuration handlers are called in order, so outside modifiers are applied first, then inner ones.